amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-04.md

 previous chapters to add a new object to our game: a ball that moves and bounces around!

-First, let's define some other useful constants for this chapter:
+First, let's define some other useful constants for this chapter in `pong.rs`:

 ```rust,no_run,noplaypen
 pub const BALL_VELOCITY_X: f32 = 75.0;